go-aah/docs/anatomy-aah-application.md

+Title: Anatomy of a aah application
+Desc: The layout of a aah application is standardized to keep things as simple as possible and has component of MVC architectural pattern.
+Keywords: anatomy, layout, mvc, architectural, directories, aah application layout, aah application anatomy
+---
 # Anatomy of a aah application

 The layout of a aah application is standardized to keep things as simple as possible and has component of MVC architectural pattern.
 After a first successful run, a aah application layout looks like below: